jigx-com/jigx-docs-examples/docs/Widgets/location.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-kUnaPExBNn5pQjxfochEc-20250221-122931.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-kUnaPExBNn5pQjxfochEc-20250221-122931.png" size="80" width="1224" height="2466" position="center" caption="Location widget with path" alt="Location widget with path"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-kUnaPExBNn5pQjxfochEc-20250221-122931.png" size="80" position="center" caption="Location widget with path" alt="Location widget with path"}
 :::

 :::VerticalSplitItem
 This example demonstrates how to configure a `widget` within a `default` jig and display it on a `jig.grid` using a `4x4` layout.
 The widget focuses on showcasing `paths` based on provided  points that use coordinates.

-**Examples:
+**Examples**:
-**See the complete example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/location/static-data/location-path/location-widget-path.jigx" target="_blank">GitHub</a>.
+See the complete example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/location/static-data/location-path/location-widget-path.jigx).
 :::
 ::::